The Corporate Tax Planning Law Review: Singapore

 Sales of shares or assets for cash

-- buyer's stamp duty (BSD): BSD is payable by the purchaser at approximately 3 per cent for non-residential properties, and approximately 3 per cent to 4 per cent for residential properties;
+- buyer's stamp duty (BSD): BSD is payable by the purchaser at approximately 3 per cent for non-residential properties and approximately 3 per cent to 4 per cent for residential properties;

-Unutilised trade losses, capital allowances and donations may be carried forward and deducted against subsequent income of a company, provided that there is no substantial change in the shareholding of the company – that is, that 50 per cent or more in shareholders and their respective shareholdings at the relevant dates have remained the same (the Substantial Shareholding Test).
-A sale of shares in third-party transactions may thus result in the Substantial Shareholding Test not being met.
+Unutilised trade losses, capital allowances, and donations may be carried forward and deducted against subsequent income of a company, provided that there is no substantial change in the shareholding of the company – that is, that 50 per cent or more in shareholders and their respective shareholdings at the relevant dates has remained the same (the Substantial Shareholding Test).
+A sale of shares in third-party transactions might thus result in the Substantial Shareholding Test not being met.
 Companies may apply for a waiver of the Substantial Shareholding Test, provided that the Comptroller is satisfied that the substantial change in shareholders was not to seek any tax benefit.